RuanCosta-Jitterbit/webappsnap/README.md

         -   `img_dir`: Where to save images.

-        -   `seq`: Whether to add a primary file name prefix as a zero-padded 3-digit sequence number.
+        -   `seq`: `true` or `false`.
+(Optional) Add a zero-padded 3-digit sequence number to each saved image filename.

-        -   `pfx`: The secondary file name prefix for each snap file.
+        -   `pfx`: String or empty.
+(Optional) Additional filename prefix for each saved image filename.

-        -   `sep`: Replace slash, space, or dot in final image filenames with this character.
+        -   `sep`: String or empty.
+(Optional) Replace slash, space, or dot in final image filenames with this character.

-        -   `ext`: File name extension, either `.png` or `.jpg`.
+        -   `ext`: `.png` or `.jpg`.
+Image type and filename extension.

         -   `img_width`: The image width, in pixels, for full screen snaps.

         -   `img_height`: The image height, in pixels, for full screen snaps.

         -   `jpg_quality`: For JPG images, the quality setting.
 Lower values are useful for documentation pages with many full-screen snaps.
-Values of 50 or above produce acceptable results for web and print copy.
+Values of 50 or higher produce acceptable results for web and print copy.

-        -   `headless`: When `true`, Playwright uses a headless (invisible) web browser.
+        -   `headless`: `true` or `false`.
+Playwright uses a headless (invisible) web browser.
 If `false`, the web browser is made visible.
 Useful for debugging (or simply entertainment).

-        -   `debug`: When `true`, program prints operating parameters. (`--debug`)
+        -   `debug`: `true` or `false`.
+When `true`, program prints operating parameters.

-        -   `randlen`: How many bytes of random data to replace the token `RANDOM` in text values.
+        -   `randlen`: Integer.
+How many bytes of random data to replace the token `RANDOM` in text values.

     -   `instance:` A node for every distinct instance (app) you want to snap: